-The Office of Inspector General, National Endowment for the Arts, is a team of skilled personnel dedicated to helping the Agency reach its essential goals and objectives.
-To this end, the Office of Inspector General independently conducts activities such as audits, evaluations, investigations and special reviews with accuracy, balance and objectivity.
+NEA OIG is a team of skilled personnel dedicated to helping NEA reach its essential goals and objectives.
+To this end, NEA OIG independently conducts activities such as audits, evaluations, investigations and special reviews with accuracy, balance and objectivity.
 Working with management to help avoid problems before they occur, our mission is to: promote economy, efficiency and effectiveness in NEA activities; prevent and detect fraud, waste and abuse; advocate ethics in government; and keep the Chairman and the Congress fully and currently informed about problems and deficiencies relating to the administration of NEA programs and operations.

-In achieving our mission, the staff of the Office of Inspector General will be fair and equitable, performing our duties with honesty and integrity.
-We will strive to be leaders and innovators in our field of expertise, and will be accountable for meeting our responsibilities.
-We will cooperate with all components of the NEA, giving proper recognition to the rights, authorities and duties of its employees and the public it serves.
+In achieving our mission, the staff of NEA OIG will be fair and equitable, performing our duties with honesty and integrity.
+We will strive to be leaders and innovators in our field of expertise and will be accountable for meeting our responsibilities.
+We will cooperate with all components of NEA, giving proper recognition to the rights, authorities and duties of its employees and the public it serves.